-The Centers for Disease Control and Prevention (CDC) has stated that dental caries is five times more common than asthma and seven times more common than hay fever in children.
-More than 40 percent of children have tooth decay by the time they reach kindergarten.
-Children with dental caries in their baby teeth are at much greater risk for cavities in their adult teeth.
+Did you know more than 40% of children have tooth decay by the time they reach kindergarten?
+Children with cavities in their baby teeth are also at much greater risk for cavities in their adult teeth.

 Steps to prevent tooth decay should begin prenatally and continue after birth.
 Work with your pediatrician to establish good oral health within the first weeks of your baby's life and protect tiny teeth.